cdk8s-team/cdk8s/rfc/helm-synthesis.md

 * **[helm-x](https://github.com/mumoshu/helm-x) and [chartify](https://github.com/helmfile/chartify) libraries**

   * One of the functionality that these libraries provide users is to convert Kubernetes resource YAMLs to Helm Charts.
 These can be used to generate helm charts from our generated manifests from cdk8s app.
 Currently, these are version `0.x.x`, which means adding these to support our feature could result in added maintenance load for the team.
 I believe adding a solution of our own would give us more control and not limit us to a library's functionality.
-  * Another reason to not use these are that it would add a dependency on a binary file.
+  * Another reason to not use these is that it would add a dependency on a binary file.

 ### What are the drawbacks of this solution?